-Texas A&M Supercomputing Facility respects your privacy.
+Texas A&M High Performance Research Computing Facility respects your privacy.
 The facility's main Webpage does not collect personal information about visitors.
 In particular, we do not use "cookies" to collect information.

 Personal information that you provide via e-mail or through other online means such as account applications will be used only for purposes necessary to serve your needs, such as responding to an inquiry or other request for information.
 This may involve redirecting your inquiry or comment to another person or department better suited to meeting your needs.